ruuda/blog/posts/the-numeric-type-alignment-chart.md

 Because RCL aims to generate configuration for any application that accepts json, yaml, or toml, it can’t assume that the presence or absence of a decimal point is irrelevant.
-Like Python,
-and unlike Javascript,
-RCL should never silently insert or remove decimal points.
+It should never silently insert or remove decimal points.

 ## Types